rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/checkpoint2.md

 ### Task 2.2 Camera Calibration Using GUI
 Add a workspace calibration procedure.
 This procedure should be initiated by one of the user buttons in the GUI, integrated into the state machine as a `calibration` state.

 The procedure will display status messages at the bottom of the GUI window, which will guide users through the calibration steps if you choose a manual or semi-automatic calibration.
 This button will not only find the extrinsic matrix, but also apply a projective transform to adjust the camera's perspective.
+The end result should center the board in the video frmae so it no longer looks tilted.

 **Extrinsic Matrix**